smihir2000/mihirsontakke.github.io/_posts/2014-3-3-Hello-World.md

 ## **This is created by Mihir.**

 ### Blog 1
-> We loved with a love that was more than love
+> We loved with a love that was more than love.